How to Format Fields in Bulk and Automatically to Ensure Data Consistency

 Why do I need to filter my data?

 While you can run the Transform Data module without a filter, Insycle will analyze your entire database.
 This is not advisable, as the operations can take a very long time for large databases.
-Instead, it is more efficient and manageable to filter your data down into small segments and use multiple templates rather than running operations for your entire database.
+Instead, it is more efficient and manageable to filter your data into small segments and use multiple templates, rather than running operations on your entire database.

 Is it best practice to build a separate template for formatting each field?